 - Being out of the loop.
 If the majority of your colleagues work in the office, you could miss out on important information or assignments that come up informally.
 This is usually less of a problem when most of your colleagues also work remotely.

 - Procrastination.
-If you are prone to procrastination, and you don’t have regular deadlines in your work, you may find the days pass by without getting much done.
+If you are prone to procrastination, and you don’t have regular deadlines for your work, you may find the days pass by without getting much done.

 - Working all the time.
 On the other hand, it can be hard to separate work hours from downtime when it all happens in the same space.
 If you’re not good at setting limits, your work-life balance could disappear.